 The plans include: visits to schools and other local places to meet children, young people and adults who are putting resilience-based theories into practice in their communities; pre-conference workshops to learn about exciting techniques and initiatives; PhD student project updates, including talks that aren’t just aimed at academics; and lots of informal opportunities to make friends and new collaborations.

-Themes of the Resilience Revolution Conference and ideas for contribution submissions
+Themes of the Resilience Revolution Conference

 - Resilience research or practice with an activist twist